Get the Diagnostic

 Situation

 Founder-led company growing from 15 to 45 employees.
-Processes that worked at 15 were breaking at scale.
-Exceptions were handled ad-hoc.
+Processes that worked at 15 people were breaking at 45.
+Edge cases were being handled differently by whoever was available.

 Failure Point